 Importantly, participants living on the gas grid felt that they would just want the system that was most efficient and environmentally friendly rather than choice.
 They also thought it was more important to have a centrally planned transition than have a personal choice on what low-carbon technology they might use.
 This type of customer makes up 85% of all heat customers.

 Participants living off the gas grid wanted more choice, both over which policy scenarios they would be subject to, and choice on the timing of any actions they would have to take to change heating systems.

-Casey Cole, Guru’s CEO adds:
+Casey Cole, CEO of Guru Systems adds:

 “The transition to low carbon heating isn’t going to be consumer led, and the public are ready for brave leadership.
 You can see this in the responses from people in cities.
 They want whatever system is most efficient and environmentally friendly instead of choice.